iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 }
 ```

-2. Request to revoke all credentials signed by a specific [verification method](https://w3c-ccg.github.io/lds-ed25519-2020/#verification-method) identified by `#keys2`:
+2. Request to revoke all credentials signed by a specific [verification method](https://w3c-ccg.github.io/lds-ed25519-2020/#verification-method) identified by `#keys2` using "KeyRevocation2021":

 ```json
 {